 Where to buy the PS5: Restock updates for Best Buy, Walmart, GameStop, Amazon, Target and more

-The PlayStation 5 may be out of stock, but inventory has been trickling in for weeks.
+Looking for a PlayStation 5?
+It's out of stock, but ventory will drop soon.
 Here are the latest restock updates to help you get your own next-gen console.

 More in www.cnet.com